 - Active fit: Much more relaxed in terms of fit, and a good choice for beginners or those style getting down to their performance weight.

 Depending on your level of experience, you can take advantage of a variety of features, offering everything from a more aerodynamic profile to fabrics that combat cold weather.

-Seamless bib straps reduce chaffing and reduce wind-resistance.
+Seamless bib straps reduce chaffing and reduce wind resistance.
 Breathable materials ensure you stay cool even when hammering up a steep climb.
-Flatlock seems provide an aerodynamic advantage, while four-way stretch materials ensure comfort and ease of movement.
+Flatlock seams provide an aerodynamic advantage, while four-way stretch materials ensure comfort and ease of movement.